codatio/codat-docs/docs/lending/enhanced-financials/overview.md

 </details>

 ### Categorize accounts

-Our updated version of Enhanced Financials reduces the need for highly manual, time-consuming, and repetitive interpretation of SMB account names.

-With Codat, lenders can automate financial statement analysis using our fully standardized profit and loss statement and balance sheet.

 Our _Enhanced Profit and Loss Accounts_ and _Enhanced Balance Sheet Accounts_ endpoints return a list of accounts enriched with a suggested category for each account.